Amitmund/sretoolkit/kubernetes/kubernetes_objects_resources_kinds.md

 - The state is maintained even if the underlying Pods/containers are recreated.
 - The most common example of a stateful component in applications is a database such as MySQL or MongoDB.

-> The StatefulSet ensures that each Pod is uniquely identified by a number, starting at zero.
+- The `StatefulSet ensures that each Pod is uniquely identified by a number, starting at zero`.

 This allows for a consistent naming scheme for each Pod and its associated resources, such as persistent storage (for example, when Volumes are used).